 Linda Bulloch: Boarders are encouraged to mix with day students and develop those friendships.
 Day students are welcome to have sleepovers in boarding with their boarder friends and join us in activities.
 Going out with their day student friends and their families is always encouraged.

 Parents of day students are in a position to be a significant adult in the lives of boarders.
 They usually meet through sports teams or other school activities.
-It’s lovely to see those relationships develop, to see Perth families keeping a special eye out for a boarder.
+It’s lovely to see those relationships develop, to see city families keeping a special eye out for a boarder.